Wednesdays: 10 am to 1 pm

 Want to find out more about Wauwatosa’s history?

-Want to discover your own home's or family's history?
+Want to discover the history of your own home or family?

 The Wauwatosa Historical Society's Judith A. Simonsen Research Library contains historical photographs and documents from Wauwatosa families, schools, churches and businesses.